Sabah State Railway: History

 Opening of the North Borneo Railway on 3 February 1898.

+Progress was the first train engine in North Borneo.
+Built by Alexander Penney & Co.
+Locomotives in London, it was a 0-4-2T Penney B. Number 1009.
+It left London and arrived in North Borneo in 1897.

 Following the large demands of tobacco prior to the industry success in 1880, there was a great demand for lands for the tobacco plantation.
 The process to transport the produce was hardened due to lack of transportation.
 In 1894, following the appointment of a director and managing director for the North Borneo Chartered Company; the involvement of William Clark Cowie become crucial for the establishment of railway systems in North Borneo.
 Construction of the then North Borneo Railway began in 1896 under the command of engineer Arthur Joseph West with his assistant Gounon Lulus, a member of the Murut people from Keningau.

 It was originally intended primarily for the transport of tobacco from the interior to the coast for export.
 The first line built was a 32 kilometres track from Bukau River, north to Beaufort, and south to the port of Weston.
 This was then extended with a further 48 kilometres route in 1903 to Tenom, the works for which was completed in 1905.
 The line was extended again in 1906 with a further 16 kilometres from Tenom to Melalap with workers brought from China.
 At the same time as this, work began on another line from Beaufort to Jesselton (now known as Kota Kinabalu), which was completed in 1903, running mostly near or beside the coast.
 With the completion of these works the network routes covered some 193 kilometres.

-However, the network was almost entirely destroyed during the World War II.
+However, the network was almost entirely destroyed during the Second World War and the Japanese occupation of Sabah.
 The 24th Australian Infantry Brigade operated the railway in 1945 after securing it from the Japanese.
 Motive power was mostly converted jeeps.
 In 1949, the North Borneo Railway embarked on an ambitious programme to rehabilitate the network and improve service, and they did so again in 1960.
 However, in 1963 the decision was made to close the Weston branch line, and in 1970 the Melalap extension from Tenom was also closed to traffic.
 The high costs of operation of the lesser used routes and the competition from the many newly built roads made their situation increasingly untenable.
 In 1974, the main part of the line was also cut from Kota Kinabalu back to Tanjung Aru.